Without Prejudice

 Empathy and respect for people (15%)

-The leader must understand the problems of ordinary people, empathize with them and respect their choice.
+The leader must understand the problems of ordinary people, empathize with them and respect their choices.

 Quotes from interviews:

--"A leader who understands us, that we are tired, afraid and just want to live in peace"
+-"A leader who understands us, that we are weary, fearful, and just yearn for peace"

--"He must show that he does not consider people as cattle, slaves by nature, etc. He must show that he is ready not only to talk, but also to listen.
-He must show that he understands what people think, what they are afraid of"
+-"He must make it clear that he doesn’t see people as scam, slaves by nature, etc. He must make it clear that he’s ready not only to talk, but also to listen.
+He must make it clear that he understands what people think and fear"

 Hope and vision of the future (10%)